stringzzz/VIKA_Zero/README.md

 was valid.

+02-20-2025: Updated the "diffusion slide" functions so it now covers the last byte in the block.
+Decided to redo the tests, and found a significant difference in the plaintext avalanche effect.
+So, added the new test code, added results to newly revised paper as well.
+Note that the main system itself now has the updated diffusion slide functions as well.

 Next step is learning more of what I need to move forward with this project, see the informal paper's conclusion for details.